Beloved Michigan Cop Took Vacation. COVID Made It His Last.

 Too many people were too careless in Michigan even as variants began to circulate.
 The proof of that: a surge of new COVID-19 since early March, the state now leading the country in cases per capita.

-Brown seemed to have picked a good time to depart for a two-week vacation with his girlfriend to Florida.
+Brown seemed to have picked a good time to depart for a two-week vacation to Florida with his girlfriend.
 But he was either already infected with COVID-19 or caught it down there, where Gov. Ron DeSantis enforces no rules whatsoever.

 Brown did not let on to his fellow troopers back at the Monroe Post No. 14 that he had fallen ill.

-“He was still texting, acting like he was still on vacation,” McCarthy said.
+“He was still texting, acting like he was still on vacation,” McDonald said.
 “He didn’t want us to worry,”

 “I knew I couldn’t see him,” she later said.

-Then, at 5:30 a.m. last Monday, McCarthy got a call at home from Brown’s girlfriend.
+Then, at 5:30 a.m. last Monday, McDonald got a call at home from Brown’s girlfriend.

-“As soon as I said hello, I could hear her crying, so I knew,” McCarthy recalled.
+“As soon as I said hello, I could hear her crying, so I knew,” McDonald recalled.

 The news hit the other troopers just as it would any family that lost an irreplaceable loved one.

-“A lot of grown men crying,” McCarthy later said.
+“A lot of grown men crying,” McDonald later said.
 “I think more than just one woman.”

 She took solace in the thought that Brown had known how they all felt about him.
 “You couldn’t help but love him,” she said.